Accessibility Percolation on Cartesian Power Graphs: Results

 \subsection{Asymptotic form}

 The theorems as stated in the previous section are dependent on $\xbetb$ and $\xmeanl{\cdot}$ averages, which are $\xL$-dependent quantities.
-From the assumptions, we do however know that $\xbetb$ converges to $\xbets$ and averages of the form $\xmeanl{\cdot}$ are asymptotically of the form $\xmeanls{\cdot}$, both of which are $\xL$-independent quantities.
-Depending on the specific choice of pairs $(\xaL,\xbL)$, the rate of convergence for these quantities may however differ and add additional significant terms in the threshold function, which we detail in this section.
+From the definition of an accessibility setup we do however know that $\xbetb$ converges to $\xbets$ and that averages of the form $\xmeanl{\cdot}$ are asymptotically of the form $\xmeanls{\cdot}$, both of which are $\xL$-independent quantities.
+Depending on the specific choice of sequence of pairs $((\xaL,\xbL))_\xL$, the rate of convergence for these quantities may however differ and add additional significant terms in the threshold function, which we detail in this section.